 Graphing:

 While not the most precise method, you can visually estimate the vertex by graphing the parabola.
-This method is useful for visualizing the parabola and understanding its general behavior.
+Also, this method is useful for visualizing the parabola and understanding its general behavior.
 Use graphing software or plot points to sketch the parabola, and then visually identify the turning point.

 Real-World Applications of the Vertex